A new alliance aims to ensure that the booming demand for batteries supports sustainable development.

 Join us and help us shape an innovative battery value chain.

 Already a member or partner of the World Economic Forum?
-Join this initiative now.
+Engage with this Platform now.